khan-lab/onboarding/READING_LIST.md

-# 📘 CBCRG Lab Reading List
+# 📘 Recommended reading list

 > A structured reading list for Master’s and PhD students joining the Computational Biology and Cancer Regulatory Genomics (CBCRG) Lab at MBZUAI.